Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 The details

-- Start making the colcannon.
-Prepare a batch of my colcannon mash recipe.
+- Prepare a batch of my colcannon mash recipe (or your favourite mashed potatoes).

-- Serve the cooked sausages with homemade onion gravy, colcannon mash, and marrowfat peas.
+- Serve the sausages over creamy colcannon (or mashed potatoes) with plenty of onion gravy and marrowfat peas.

 How to serve…

 Spoon a serving of the cooked potato mash onto each plate.
-Place a sausage (or two) on top of the mashed potatoes, and then spoon over lashings of the delicious rich onion gravy.
+Place a sausage (or two) on top of the mashed potatoes, and then spoon over lashings of that delicious, rich onion gravy.
 Pop the peas off to one side of the plate.

 You could also amp up the amount of veggies on the plate by adding cooked cabbage, carrots, or even broccoli to the mix.